UDOOboard/Neo-Docs/docs/04_Software_&_Operating_Systems/02_Android.md

     ~$ chmod a+x ~/bin/repo
     ~$ cd myandroid
     ~$ ~/bin/repo init -u https://github.com/UDOOboard/android_udoo_platform_manifest -b android-5.1.1
-    ~$ ~/bin/repo sync
+    ~$ ~/bin/repo sync -j5

 N.B. the `repo sync` loads the repos needed.
 Therefore, it can take several hours to load.
+The `-jN` command run `N` job at the same time to speed up this process.

 To compile source run the following commands: